HiassofT/MyPicoDOS/README.txt

   use the builtin highspeed SIO code (unless you are using the barebone version, of course).
 There are 3 possibilities:

-  * HighSpeed at boot: enable highspeed while booting MyPicoDos.
+  * HighSpeed at boot: enables highspeed while booting MyPicoDos, automatic fallback to standard OS SIO in case of errors.
-    Use this setting if you mainly use floppies, SIO2PC, SIO2SD, ...
+    Use this setting if you mainly work with enhanced floppies, SIO2PC, SIO2SD etc.

     Pro: faster booting if you use an enhanced floppy drive or SIO2PC.
     Con: booting might fail with non-SIO devices (like most harddrives) and on emulators (until emulators fix their POKEY emulation).
          Press SELECT while booting to disable highspeed SIO in this case.

-  * HighSpeed auto: enable highspeed after MyPicoDos is booted.
+  * HighSpeed auto: enable highspeed after MyPicoDos is booted, fallback to standard SIO in case of errors.
     Use this setting for ATR images easily usable both on SIO devices, harddrives and emulators.

     Pro: MyPicoDos is bootable from all devices and on emulators.
          Programs are still loaded in highspeed.
     Con: Booting takes longer on enhanced floppies / SIO2PC...
-         Harddrive/emulator users have to disable highspeed SIO (by pressing 'H') in the menu.
+         Harddrive/emulator users may have to disable highspeed SIO (by pressing 'H') in the menu.

   * Highspeed off: highspeed SIO disabled, can be enabled in the menu.